Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 A pregnant woman is getting her tooth extracted by her dentist, while her daughter looks at the procedure

-The above factors make it more necessary to take care of your teeth during pregnancy.
+The above factors make taking care of your teeth more necessary during pregnancy.
 These minor issues can develop into serious problems requiring tooth removal when not taken care of.

 The need to get your tooth pulled out depends on the severity of the issue.